 A tour covers the majority of campus and lasts approximately one hour.
 Tours that bring guests to the New England School of Art & Design at Suffolk University can take a little longer.
 We recommend that guests wear comfortable shoes, as the tour involves city walking.

 I'm driving in to visit...where can I stay and park?

 The two hotels closest to campus are the Omni Parker House and the Holiday Inn Select.
 There are several parking garages near campus, some with validation from our Welcome Center.
 Check out a complete list of hotels with preferred Suffolk rates.

 How do I apply for financial aid or merit scholarships?

 Student Financial Services is the place to start.
 Students who qualify for merit aid will be notified in mid-March.
 In order to be considered for financial aid, we ask that you complete the Free Application for Federal Student Aid (FAFSA).
-Students are also encouraged to research the University Honors Program, which offers our largest merit scholarships.

 How do I send in a deposit to Suffolk?